merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 |Trichodesmium_sp_MAG_R01|PACIFIC-Trichodesmium_sp|6640707|0.34|559968|0.9079|8.474|7.992|8.0|0|404|7.665|6641|0.9858|0.7634|0.8746|
 |Trichodesmium_sp_MAG_R01|RED_SEA-Trichodesmium_sp|6640707|0.34|13931|0.1063|0.2096|0.0|0.0|0|53|1.01|6641|0.4575|0.8319|0.6447|

 Funnily enough, our Red Sea-derived _Trichodesmium sp._ MAG is _least detected_ in our `RED_SEA` metagenome.
-It seems to be present in `PACIFIC` with ~8x coverage, and based on the high distribution of coverage score in `INDIAN_OCEAN`, it is also confidently present there but in low abundance (~0.3x Q2Q3 coverage).
+It seems to be present in `PACIFIC` with ~8x coverage, and based on the high {% include ARTIFACT name="discov-stats" text="distribution of coverage" %} score in `INDIAN_OCEAN`, it is also confidently present there but in low abundance (~0.3x Q2Q3 coverage).
 The other samples are on the fence; you could make a case for 'present but in very low abundance' or for 'absent' depending on how you set thresholds for detection or distribution of coverage.

 But it would be much more fun to visualize this data in the interactive interface.
-We have 5 profile databases, one for each of the samples we mapped.
-In order to visualize them in a single display later, we need to merge the data into one profile database:
+We have 5 {% include ARTIFACT name="single-profile-db" text="single-sample profile databases" %}, one for each of the samples we mapped.
+In order to visualize them in a single display later, we need to merge the data into one {% include ARTIFACT name="profile-db" text="profile database" %} using the program {% include PROGRAM name="anvi-merge" %}:

 ```bash
 anvi-merge NON_COMPETITIVE/*-PROFILE/PROFILE.db \